FuelLabs/intro-to-sway/README.md

 #### Transferring payment

 Finally, we can transfer the payment to the seller.
-It's always best to transfer assets after all storage updates have been made to avoid re-entrancy attacks.
-(LINK)
+It's always best to transfer assets after all storage updates have been made to avoid [re-entrancy attacks](https://fuellabs.github.io/sway/v0.32.1/book/blockchain-development/calling_contracts.html).

-We can subtract a fee for items that meet a certain price threshold using a conditional `if` statement. `if` statements in Sway don't use parentheses around the conditions but look the same as in JavaScript.
+We can subtract a fee for items that meet a certain price threshold using a conditional `if` statement. `if` statements in Sway don't use parentheses around the conditions, but otherwise look the same as in JavaScript.

 ```rust
 if amount > 1_000 {